milvus-io/milvus-docs/site/en/faq/product_faq.md

 #### What's the diference between a search and a query?

 In Milvus, a vector similarity search retrieves vectors based on similarity calculation and vector index acceleration.
-Unlike a vector similarity search, a vector query retrieves vectors via scalar filtering based on boolean expression.
+Unlike a vector similarity search, a vector query retrieves vectors via scalar filtering based on a boolean expression.
 The boolean expression filters on scalar fields or the primary key field, and it retrieves all results that match the filters.
 In a query, neither similarity metrics nor vector index is involved.

+#### Why does a float vector value have a precision of 7 decimal digits in Milvus?

+Milvus stores vectors as Float32 arrays.
+A Float32 value has a precision of 7 decimal digits.
+Even with a Float64 value, such as 1.3476964684980388, Milvus stores it as 1.347696.
+Therefore, when you retrieve such a vector from Milvus, the precision of the Float64 value is lost.

 #### Still have questions?